Nail003/restaurant/README.md

-Below is a README draft for your **Restaurant** project, styled similarly to the previous ones, but without the **Build With** section:

----

 # Restaurant

 Restaurant is a web application developed as one of my ODIN assignments.
 This app is designed to simulate a restaurant experience with interactive elements and a modern interface.